-In countries such as Syria, Lebanon, Israel, Jordan, and Egypt, this tabouli salad is typically served as part of a meze.
-A meze is a selection of small dishes (including baba ghanoush, tzatziki, dolma, falafel, hummus, shish taouk, Muhammara, etc.) often served as part of a multi-course meal, or as small snacks.
+In countries such as Syria, Lebanon, Israel, Jordan, and Egypt, tabbouleh salad is often served as part of a meze (or mezze), a collection of small dishes.
+Dishes include baba ghanoush, tzatziki, dolma, falafel, hummus, shish taouk, Muhammara, and pita bread.

-- Parsley – Tabbouleh is all about the fresh parsley.
+- Fresh Parsley – Tabouli is all about fresh parsley.
 In fact, it is the most important ingredient in this whole recipe.
 As such, buy the freshest you can find and buy lots of it.
-You’ll need approximately 3 cups of it after it’s been chopped.
-I have made this recipe with both flat and curly parsley and I prefer either curly parsley or a mix.
-Of course, use whatever is available to you.
+You’ll need approximately 3 cups of it after it’s been chopped!
+I have made this recipe with flat and curly parsley, and I prefer curly parsley or a mix.

-- Green Onions – Green onions are pretty mild and add amazing flavor.
-You could add finely minced red onion, but I haven’t tried this personally, so I can’t really tell you if I would recommend it or not.
+- Green Onions (scallions) – Green onions are pretty mild and add amazing flavor.
+You could add finely minced red onion, but I haven’t tried this personally, so I can’t really tell you if I would recommend it.

 - Tomato – Tomatoes, especially if you can get your hands on some super fresh, fragrant, and in-season ones, are an amazing addition.
 They add a nice contrast to this very herb-centered dish.